srikanthreddypvj/Inception-Resnet/README.md

 # Inception-Resnet

-CNN Model to detect the objects
+CNN Model to detect the object